zahiruliman/llm-prompt-training/training-materials/06_technique_reverse_engineering.md

 ## 💡 **Real Example: Ministry Document Style Replication**

-### **Scenario:** Using established Ministry of Health documentation style for new patient data system SKB
+### **Scenario:** Using established Ministry of Health documentation style for new patient data system BRS

 #### **The Professional Style Replication Prompt:**

 ```
 You are a Senior Business Analyst at the Ministry of Health Malaysia.
 Your task
-is to create a formal Spesifikasi Keperluan Bisnes (SKB) document that follows
+is to create a formal Spesifikasi Keperluan Bisnes (BRS) document that follows
 our ministry's established documentation standards.

 First, carefully analyze the document style provided in the <style_template> tags.